r2rationality/turbocardano/README.md

 # Status

 > ⚠️ **Warning**
 >
-> The project is currently preparing for the next release, which will reorganize the networking infrastructure based on [CIP 0150](https://github.com/cardano-foundation/CIPs/pull/993).
+> The project is preparing for its next release, which will reorganize the networking infrastructure in accordance with [CIP 0150](https://github.com/cardano-foundation/CIPs/pull/993).
 >
-> As a result, the Turbo proxies that supported the existing network-based examples have been disabled.
+> As part of this transition, the **Turbo proxies** (which previously supported historical network-based examples) have been disabled.
+This means that:
-> Because of this, the examples listed below may not function as intended.
+> - Some older examples and pre-built binaries may not function correctly.
-> This will be addressed in the next release.
+> - You may encounter errors or unexpected behavior with features relying on those proxies.
 >
-> If you have any questions or encounter issues, please open a GitHub issue.
+> If you experience issues or have questions, please [open a GitHub issue](#).

 With the core functionally mostly complete now, the focus has shifted to testing and integration.
 Key ongoing efforts include:
 - **Integration:** [Cardano Improvement Proposal 0150 - Block Data Compression](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0150) – Ensuring seamless integration of block data compression with existing infrastructure.